The 2018 URBN VINO Central Otago Pinot Noir has just been released... both in standard 750ml bottles and a brand new 500ml screwcap bottle as well.

-To celebrate this exciting milestone I will be selling these wines at the Otago Farmers Market and the winery cellar door for the month of October.
+I have a few cases of both these vintages available at the winery cellar door, if you ask.
 I only have limited stock, so get in quick if you want some.
 We didn't make much...

 CONTACT URBN VINO.